 In the Edith Farnsworth House, Mies made space for the modern individual in the most literal way.
 While blocks inside the home help break up that space into zones, there are no walls dividing the room completely.
 Views are unobstructed, and movement is unencumbered.
 The individual can move through life within their home as they see fit, even if their movements outside it are constrained by how they must fit into their industrial society.

 Mies was also deeply aware of how industrial life cut off human beings from nature.
 He once said, “We should attempt to bring nature, houses, and the human being to a higher unity.”
 He certainly achieved that with the Edith Farnsworth House.
-The above photo of the exterior shows the trees surrounding the home reflecting in the glass.
-This is suggestive of the views that the occupant could enjoy from within.
+The above photo of the interior looking out shows the trees surrounding the home through the floor to ceiling glass, where it feels as if there is almost no boundary between the interior and exterior.

 Critics of the home in its time seem almost shockingly ignorant of what Mies was doing.
 Both the open, flexible interior of the Edith Farnsworth House and its connection to nature show a deep warmth and empathy for the individual.
 Mies’ choice of materials and the surface austerity of his designs are deliberately industrial in nature.
 But he used both in a subversive way, building homes and offices that set their occupants free of rigid industrial demands.